Weisl/simple_collider/README.md

 This addon is still in early development.
-I have been focusing on implementing the base functionality.
+I have been focusing on implementing the base functionality and user experience.
 Some of the features might not work as expected!

 # Creating Bounding Geometry
 Create simple bounding geometry to use for retopology or collision meshes.
 I am currently working on the addon architecture and user experience.
 Therefore, a lot of features are still missing or only implemented for the bounding box.